-The public offering prices set forth on page i of this Official Statement may be changed from time to time by the Underwriter of the Bonds.
-The Underwriter may offer and sell such Series to certain dealers, unit investment trusts, or money market funds at prices lower than the public offering prices set forth on page i of this Official Statement.
+The public offering prices set forth on pages i and ii of this Official Statement may be changed from time to time by the initial purchaser(s) of the Bonds (the "Purchaser(s)").
+The Purchaser of each Series of the Bonds may offer and sell such Series to certain dealers, unit investment trusts, or money market funds at prices lower than the public offering prices set forth on pages i and ii of this Official Statement.